allteramy/code-snippets/Zapier-Integrations/Ecwid-Web-Store/README.md

-# Ecwid Web Store - Zapier Python Code
+# Ecwid Web Store Integration - Zapier Python Code

 For this project, we needed to take in the Ecwid sale data and extract purchase information for a single product in order to track each product sale separately in Salesforce as its own opportunity record.
 The order number would be added to the opportunity so that orders with multiple products could still be tracked collectively via reports.

+#### Systems: Ecwid | Zapier | Salesforce

 ## Zap setup:

 <br>
-Steps 1-4 involved taking in the store order and filtering for the specific product # (00002 in this example - a resource guide).
+Steps 1-4 involved taking in the store order and filtering for the specific product number (00002 in this example - a resource guide).
 <br>
 <br>
 <br>